 Once you have submitted your application for admission, you will need to obtain copies of your transcripts from all previous institutions.
 CSU-Global staff will determine which credits will transfer, and provide a degree plan that indicates which classes you will need to take, establishing a clear path to degree completion.

 CSU-Global accepts all types of military tuition assistance and veteran’s education benefits.
 Students may also apply for Title IV financial aid.
 You should request information from your Education Office or contact the Veteran’s administration to determine your eligibility for military programs.
-We also offer a tuition discount for all active duty military, veterans, and their dependents.
+We also offer a tuition discount for all active duty military, veterans, and their dependent

 Current military service members, their dependents, and veterans are eligible for a 10% military discount on tuition.
 Tuition for military-affiliated students is capped at $315 per credit hour for undergraduate programs, and $450 per credit hour for graduate programs.
 CSU-Global's Tuition Guarantee ensures that a student's tuition rate will not increase as long as they are enrolled.
 There are no additional student fees.